 How to Grow and Care

 Plectranthus species are easily cultivated and require little extra attention or special treatment.
 They enjoy well-composted soil and, as a rule, thrive in semi-shade or cool positions on south-facing aspects.
-These plants are ideally suited to growth under the shade of trees.
-They are generally shallow rooted and enjoy adequate water, but Plectranthus do store water in their stems and are resistant to prolonged periods of drought.
+These plants are ideally suited to grow under the shade of trees.
+They are generally shallow rooted and enjoy adequate water, but Plectranthus plants store water in their stems and are resistant to prolonged periods of drought.